Table of Contents

-When it comes to mobile app quality control, QA experts often get confused with myriads of testing strategies and don’t know which one will work best for their specific cases.
+When it comes to mobile app quality control, QA experts often get confused with myriads of software testing strategies and don’t know which one will work best for their specific cases.

 Therefore, to avoid wasting time and money, this article will emphasize some typical strategies for mobile app development and how you can make the right choice.